Malmö University Publications

 Malmö University, Faculty of Health and Society (HS), Department of Social Work (SA).

-Disability in the margins: handling uncertainty when seeking care in healthcare2023In: SIEF2023: Living Uncertainty, 2023Conference paper (Refereed)
+Disability in the margins: handling uncertainty when seeking care in healthcare2023In: SIEF2023: Living Uncertainty, 2023Conference paper (Other academic)

 Abstract [en]